wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-dotnet-lob-application-adfs.md

 You need the following to complete this tutorial:

-- An on-premises AD FS deployment (for an end-to-end walkthrough of the test lab that I use, see [Test Lab: Standalone STS with AD FS in Azure VM (for test only)](/documentation/articles/TODO))
+- An on-premises AD FS deployment <!-- deleted by customization (for an end-to-end walkthrough of the test lab that I use, see [Test Lab: Standalone STS with AD FS in Azure VM (for test only)](/documentation/articles/TODO)) -->
 - Permissions to create relying party trusts in AD FS Management
 - Visual Studio 2013
 - [Azure SDK 2.5.1](https://www.microsoft.com/web/handlers/webpi.ashx/getinstaller/VWDOrVs2013AzurePack.appids) or later